Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Diagnostics

-Under bartholinitis, other problems of the external genitalia in the intimate area can be disguised (see table).
-Usually, the diagnosis is established on the basis of an examination, as well as during surgical treatment, since the condition is mostly acute and requires immediate treatment, even if the initial stage.
+Bartholinitis may mask other problems of the external genitalia in the intimate area (see table).
+Usually the diagnosis is established based on examination, as well as during surgical treatment, since the condition is mostly acute and requires immediate treatment, even if it is in the initial stage.

 Table - How not to confuse bartholinitis and other diseases